Kyslik/FEIStyle/README.md

  - [ ] transform **tutorial.pdf** to wiki page
  - [ ] update readme to include usage for Windows OS users
  - [ ] update csquotes style to slovak after [this PR](https://github.com/josephwright/csquotes/pull/9) is merged, (perhaps in 2017)
- - [x] auto-generate contents of electronic media
+ - [x] auto-generate contents of electronic medium

 # Contribution